citp/privacy-policy-historical/t/th/the/theweathernetwork.com.md

-> *The following text is extracted and transformed from the theweathernetwork.com privacy policy that was archived on 2010-12-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101214082714id_/http%3A//www.theweathernetwork.com/privacypolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the theweathernetwork.com privacy policy that was archived on 2011-06-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110617071137id_/http%3A//www.theweathernetwork.com/privacypolicy) for the most accurate reproduction.*

 # Privacy Policy - The Weather Network

 Pelmorex Media Inc. ("PMI"), operator of this website at theweathernetwork.com ("the Website"), is committed to respecting and safeguarding the privacy of our stakeholders and ensuring the protection of personal information of our customers, clients and other users of this Website.

-Personal information is any information that can be used to identify you as an individual, including your name, age, personal telephone number, address, email address, and any other personally identifiable information that you choose to provide to PMI.
+Personal information is any information that can be used to identify you as an individual, including your name, age, personal telephone number, address, e-mail address, and any other personally identifiable information that you choose to provide to PMI.
 Personal information does not include so-called "business card information" such as your business telephone number and address in your capacity as an employee of an organization.

 Our Privacy Policy includes the principles of the _Personal Information Protection and Electronic Documents Act_ , which are outlined below.